tatianegercina/FinTech/01-Lesson-Plans/15-Algorithmic-Trading/1/LessonPlan.md

 ### 5. Student Do: The Big Short (15 mins)

-In this activity, students will take what they've learned about generating trading signals and implementing a corresponding trading strategy, and instead now perform the inverse: create a trading strategy that profits off of price declines by shorting (selling) and covering (buying) the stock.
+In this activity, students will take what they've learned about generating trading signals and implementing a corresponding trading strategy, and perform the inverse: create a trading strategy that profits off of price declines by shorting (selling) and covering (buying) the stock.

 **Files:**